Akter8/rts-static-scheduler/README.txt

 - [ ] Finish the README.
 - [ ] Comments and testing of periodicTaskDriver.c in the 3 checks part.
 - [ ] Test the program with lots of test cases for bugs.
+- [X] Add waiting time output for all jobs.
+- [ ] Static output in another file.

 ### Tasks Completed